mpv-player/mpv/DOCS/man/options.rst

         codecs.
 See ``--hwdec-codecs`` to enable hardware decoding for more codecs.

+    .. admonition:: Quality reduction with hardware decoding

+        Normally, hardware decoding does not reduce video quality (at least for the codecs h264 and HEVC).
+However, due to restrictions in video output APIs, there can be some loss, or blatantly incorrect results.

+        In some cases, RGB conversion is forced, which means the RGB conversion is performed by the hardware decoding API, instead of the OpenGL code used by ``--vo=opengl``.
+This means certain obscure colorspaces may not display correctly, and not certain filtering (such as debanding) can not be applied in an ideal way.

+        ``vdpau`` forces RGB conversion.
+Currently, it does not treat certain colorspaces like BT.2020 correctly.
+This is mostly a mpv-specific restriction.
+This does not apply if the ``vdpauprb`` filter is used.

+        ``vaapi`` is safe if the ``vaapi-egl`` backend is indicated in the logs.
+        If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601 or BT.709, a forced but correct RGB conversion is performed.
+Otherwise, the result will be incorrect.

+        ``d3d11va`` is usually safe.
+If the ``EGL_KHR_stream path`` is indicated in the logs, it is lossless and full OpenGL filtering is done.
+If ``ID3D11VideoProcessor path`` is indicated, and the video colorspace is either BT.601 or BT.709, a forced but correct RGB conversion is performed.
+Otherwise, the result will be incorrect.

+        ``dxva2`` is not safe.
+It uses either BT.601 or BT.709 for forced RGB conversion, and which colorspace is used is driver-dependent.
+This can give incorrect results even with completely ordinary video sources.

+        All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software decoding.
+In particular, ``auto-copy`` will only select safe modes (although potentially slower than other methods).

 ``--hwdec-preload=<api>``
     This is useful for the ``opengl`` and ``opengl-cb`` VOs for creating the hardware decoding OpenGL interop context, but without actually enabling